 During November 2017 they led field reconnaissance trips across the Oatman district, advised on the engagement of additional technical staff, and recommended an initial program of mapping and sampling of specific targets of interest that were identified within the district.
-This program is scheduled to commence in December 2017.
+This program commenced in early December 2017.